Treasurer announces retirement reforms amid ‘pivotal moment’ for super

 Following the Treasurer’s announcement on Tuesday, ASFA welcomed the sweeping reforms.

-“These reforms represent a step forward in ensuring Australians not only save for retirement but also have access to the tools and products they need to make the most of their super,” the industry body wrote, and especially welcomed the focus on improving consumer education and guidance.
+“These reforms represent a step forward in ensuring Australians not only save for retirement but also have access to the tools and products they need to make the most of their super,” the industry body said and especially welcomed the focus on improving consumer education and guidance.

 “Super funds have shouldered a lot of the responsibility for educating Australians – we welcome an increased effort from the government in this area because it is so important in helping people make good decisions.”

-ASFA promised to engage closely with government, regulators and members to ensure the framework reflects the needs of superannuation fund members.
+ASFA promised to engage closely with government, regulators, and members to ensure the framework reflects the needs of superannuation fund members.

 Read more about: